 What Can the Performing Arts Teach Us About Cultivating Relationships with Each and Every Visitor?Exhibitor Insight

-Catherine Devine, American Museum of Natural History, USA, Micah Walter, Independent, USA, Amalia Hordern, Tessitura Network Inc., Australia
+Catherine Devine, Microsoft, USA, Amalia Hordern, Tessitura Network Inc., Australia

 As the systems museums use to process admissions continue to evolve with enterprise-wide customer relationship management (CRM) capabilities, you have an opportunity to change the way you think about your visitors and how you interact with them.
 Getting to know them through the data they share at the point of purchase becomes the foundation for a lasting relationship with your museums.

 The performing arts have a long tradition of using customer data to cultivate deepening relationships with patrons, bringing them along from first-time ticket buyers to repeat attendees to subscribers and donors.
 CRM admission systems provide museums with similar opportunities to develop data-driven visitor programs, personalized patron loyalty initiatives, targeted membership campaigns, and cross-departmental coordination for donor acquisition activities.

 Museums are constantly trying to figure out new ways to increase engagement and build relationships with their constituents.
 What would happen if museums thought of each exhibition as a season and each day’s general admission as a performance?
 How might museums learn from the performing arts, and allow software like enterprise-class CRMs to inform the decisions they make in real time?